AutoSurveys/AutoSurvey/README.md

 ## Citing Autosurvey

-Please cite us if you fine this project helpful for your project/paper:
+Please cite us if you find this project helpful for your project/paper:

 ```
 @inproceedings{